List of Kamen Rider Fourze characters: Sarina Sonoda

 As of the tie-in novel Kamen Rider Fourze: Ama High Grad-Uation, Sonoda is safely returned to Earth, where the Kamen Rider Club discover her connection to the Zodiarts.
 Additionally, it is also revealed that she had a childhood friend, Tsubasa Amano, who was killed in an accident following an argument they had.
 As a result, she blamed herself for it and developed a split personality based on him.
 While she was able to suppress it, the personality influenced her actions as the Scorpion Zodiarts and inspired Tsubasa, an alien that took on Sonoda's appearance and split personality.
 After Fourze defeats Tsubasa and the Kamen Rider Club help her come to terms with the latter, Sonoda surrenders herself to the police and is allowed to return to AGHS once she completes her sentence.

-As the Scorpion Zodiarts, Sonoda utilizes a kick-based fighting style and possesses claw-like gauntlets, a scorpion's tail-like ponytail that doubles as a whip, and the ability to envenom targets.
+As the Scorpion Zodiarts, Sonoda utilizes a kick-based fighting style and possesses clawed gauntlets, a scorpion's tail-like ponytail that doubles as a whip, and the ability to envenom targets.
 Her Supernova ability allows her to transform into Scorpion Nova (スコーピオン・ノヴァ, Sukōpion Nova), gaining a scorpion man-like form that grants monstrous strength and the ability to store enough energy to destroy a city.

 Sarina Sonoda is portrayed by Yuka Konan (虎南 有香, Konan Yuka) while the Scorpion Zodiarts is voiced by Eiji Takemoto (竹本 英史, Takemoto Eiji).